nattadasu/ryuuRyuusei/README.md

 - `/utilities color` - Get a color's information
 - `/utilities math` - Evaluate a mathematical expression
 - `/utilities qrcode` - Generate a QR code from a string
+- `/utilities site status` - Check if the site is up or down.
 - `/utilities snowflake` - Get a snowflake's information

 ### Commons Bot Commands